 Shopping is very convenient in the town.
 Souvenirs marked with Dongba hieroglyphs are very popular with visitors from home and abroad.
 Exotic souvenirs from India and Nepal also can be found while wandering along the streets.

 Nightlife in the old town is special and colorful.
 Fantastic Naxi music and dance shows performed in several theaters as well as bars and cafes attract you to walk out of your hotels and join them.
 The famous bar street in the Old Town, combining tradition and fashion, is really worth a visit.

 In its long history, the local residents have established their splendid Dongba Culture which has absorbed aspects of the culture of Tibet and the Central Plains along the middle and lower reaches of the Yellow River.
-The various souvenirs marked with these Dongba hieroglyphs are very popular with visitors from home and abroad.
+Customs of Dongba Culture are still kept in many towns and villages drawing many researchers’ interests all over the world.